ScottA27/Rock-paper-scissors/README.md

 # Rock, Paper, Scissors

 This Rock, Paper, Scissors game is for people of all ages to enjoy.
+The page is simple and effective, it is easy for both new and old players to get a grip of.
+The game provides the user with a tough opponent making the replayability endless.
-Challenge yourself against the computer programme to see who comes out on top.
+Challenge yourself against the computer programme, the first player to reach five points wins.

 ![website displayed in different screens](/assets/images/AmIResponsive.png)